 This example shows how to segment an image to create a binary mask image using the Color Thresholder app.
 The example has several parts.
 The first part shows how to open an image in the Color Thresholder.
 The next part of the example shows how to use the color selection option to segment the image automatically.
 The next part shows an iterative approach to thresholding using color component controls.
-In a typical scenario, you perform an initial segmentation using color selection and then refine that segmentation using color component controls.
-The last part of this example shows what you can do after you complete the segmentation, such as creating a mask image, saving a segmented version of the original image, and getting the MATLAB® code used to perform the segmentation.
+Segmentation by color thresholding is an iterative process— you can perform an initial segmentation using color selection and then refine that segmentation using color component controls.
+The last part of this example shows what you can do after you complete the segmentation.
+You can create a mask image, save a segmented version of the original image, and get the MATLAB® code used to perform the segmentation.

 This example shows how to open an image in the Color Thresholder app.
 When you first open the app, you must choose the color space to use to represent the color components of the image.
 Choose the color space where the colors you are interested in segmenting appear near each other in the color model.
 You can always change the color space you choose later, using New Color Space.

 Choose the color space you want to represent color components in your image.
-When it opens, the Color Thresholder app displays the Choose a color space dialog box.
-This dialog box displays your image as it is represented in several popular color spaces: RGB, HSV, YCbCr, and L*a*b*.
-Using the mouse, choose the color space.
-For this example, choose the YCbCr color space, as shown.
+When it opens, the Color Thresholder app displays the image on the Choose a Color Space tab, with point clouds representing the image in several popular color spaces: RGB, HSV, YCbCr, and L*a*b*.
+Select the color space that provides the best color separation for segmentation.
+Using the mouse, rotate the point cloud representations to see how they represent the colors.
+For this example, click the YCbCr color space.

-This example shows how to use the Color Selection option to segment an image automatically.
-With this option, you select a color in the foreground or background by drawing a freehand region.
+This part of the example shows how to segment an image automatically by selecting colors in the image.
+With this option, you draw a freehand region in the image to select a color in either the foreground or the background.
+This example draws the region on the purple background to segment the vegetables from the background.
 You can draw multiple regions.
 After you segment your image using color selection, you can refine your result using the individual color component controls.
-See Segment Image Using Color Component Controls.
+See Segment Image Using Color Component Controls in Color Thresholder.

-This example shows how to use the Color Thresholder app to segment an image interactively using color component controls.
+This part of the example shows how to use the Color Thresholder app to segment an image interactively using color component controls.
 Segmentation using the Color Thresholder is an iterative process—you might need to try several different color spaces before you achieve a segmentation that meets your needs.
 You can also perform an initial segmentation automatically using the color selection option and then refine the results using the color component controls.
-See Segment Image Using Color Selector.
+See Segment Image Using Color Selector in Color Thresholder.

 To use another color space, click New Color Space.
 The app displays the Choose a color space dialog box again.

-This example shows how to create a mask image after segmentation.
+This part of the example shows how to create a mask image after segmentation.
 You can also get the segmented image and the MATLAB code used to create the mask image.

-After segmenting the foreground and background, you can swap the foreground and background by clicking Invert Mask.
-Inverting the mask can be helpful when, for example, you can achieve a cleaner segmentation working with the background but you want a mask of the foreground.
-Perform the segmentation with the background, and then invert the mask.
+After segmenting out the foreground, you can swap the foreground and background by clicking Invert Mask.
+Inverting the mask can be helpful when, for example, it is easier to get a clean separation working with the foreground but you want a mask of the foreground.
+Perform the segmentation of the foreground, and then invert the mask.

 View the binary mask image that you created by clicking Show Binary.

-In the Export to Workspace dialog box, specify the name of the variables for the binary mask image and the segmented version of the original image.
+In the Export to Workspace dialog box, specify the name of the variables for the binary mask image.
+You can also save the original image and the segmented version of the original image.